-Like the rapid shift the whole globe has made to working from home and home schooling, and alongside numerous other major changes to our daily life, virtual events have flourished.
+Like the rapid shift the whole globe has made to working from home and home schooling, and alongside numerous other major changes to our daily life, Virtual Events have flourished.
 There’s one simple reason for all of the above – necessity.
-Virtual events have been the only realistic way of getting people together when this couldn’t happen face to face.
-Virtual events have supported businesses in moving forward whilst facing immediate and long-term challenges presented by the pandemic.
+Virtual Events have been the only realistic way of getting people together when this couldn’t happen face to face.
+Virtual Events have supported businesses in moving forward whilst facing immediate and long-term challenges presented by the pandemic.
 They have formed a crucial part of companies’ strategies to overcome challenges caused by Covid-19 as well as capitalising on new opportunities and future plans.

-But, as society starts to open up, there is a big question mark around a lot of things… including how face to face and virtual events will work together.
+However, as society starts to open up, there is a big question mark around a lot of things… including how face to face and virtual events will work together.
 We’re still unsure when we can all be together, safely and travel again without restriction.

 Even though vaccines are being rolled out across the world, and despite a positive and hopeful roadmap for the UK, face to face events are still a risky proposition for many.
-While we’re certain face to face will come back stronger than ever as people crave the connections that have been so sorely missed, virtual events are certainly here to stay.
+While we’re certain face to face will come back stronger than ever as people crave the connections that have been so sorely missed, Virtual Events are certainly here to stay.
 Businesses have almost exclusively had to host their events virtually and this will remain a route that will enhance (if not replace) face to face events in future.